ibm-cloud-architecture/ibm-cloud-stencils/README.md

 * Green (RGB 0, 136, 43, or Hex 00882B) - Used for inner non-security groups).
 * Yellow (RGB 237, 193, 28, or Hex EDC11C) - Can also be used for specific lines as additional color besides blue.

-### Container Steps
+### Group/Container Steps
-1. Drag and drop the desired containers from the groups onto the canvas.
+1. Drag and drop the desired group/containers from the groups onto the canvas.
 2. Select a single name from the provided list in the region and zone or replace with another name.
-3. Optionally delete any container name that is not desired to save vertical space.
+3. Optionally delete any group/container name that is not desired to save vertical space.
-4. Optionally add the provided logo icons on a border or inside the respective containers for IBM Cloud, Virtual Private Cloud, and Network ACL.
+4. Optionally add the provided logo icons on a border or inside the respective group/containers for IBM Cloud, Virtual Private Cloud, and Network ACL.

 ### Icon Steps
 1. Drag icon from stencil to canvas.
 Note that the master name is not automatically included with the icon on the canvas.